fyellin/PuzzleSolver/README.md

 The solver performs a search through the evaluators in this pre-calculated order.
-As a result, when the solver looks a evaluator and its clue, it has already determined which letters in the clue have already been assigned, which letters still need to have a value assigned to them, and which digits of its answer have been filled by previous answers.
+As a result, when the solver looks a evaluator and its clue, it has already determined
+* Which letters in the clue have already been assigned,
+* Which letters still need to have a value assigned to them,
+* Which digits of its answer have been filled by previous answers, and
+* Which constraints now have all of its clue values known.

 Given this order for solving the evaluators, the solver calls the following recursive algorithm, starting with n = 0